Pay it online, report an issue or request a service, submit on it, or ask us.

 Fires in a fully enclosed drum or incinerator are not considered to be fires in the open and a permit is not required to light these fires during a restricted fire season.
-However you must notify the Council of your intention to burn on a particular day - phone Customer Services on 03 311 8900.
+However you must notify Fire and Emergency New Zealand of your intention to burn on a particular day - phone Customer Services on 0800 965 468.

 Fires in open drums, other open containers and fires in pits in the ground are considered to be fires in the open.

-During a restricted fire season, fires in an open drum do require a separate permit from the Council for each burn.
+During a restricted fire season, fires in an open drum do require a separate permit from the Waimakariri Fire and Emergency New Zealand for each burn.